 One of the many ways Delta Dental of Michigan is helping to improve oral health is to foster public-private partnerships to improve the oral health of those who suffer disproportionately from oral diseases.

 Significant examples of our commitment to improving the oral health of the underserved are Healthy Kids Dental, MIChild and the Healthy Michigan Plan, all of which are partnerships with the Michigan Department of Community Health (MDCH).

-Healthy Kids Dental replaces the children’s Medicaid dental program in 80 Michigan counties and has been named one of five national models for improving access to dental care for low-income populations.
+Healthy Kids Dental replaces the children’s Medicaid dental program in Michigan and has been named one of five national models for improving access to dental care for low-income populations.
 Delta Dental of Michigan administers the program.

 MIChild was developed in 1998 by the State of Michigan to provide low-cost health and dental benefits to the state’s uninsured children who don’t qualify for Medicaid.
 Delta Dental is one of MIChild’s benefit administrators.